 Kokomo Opalescent Glass Builds Unbreakable Reputation

 The company’s founder, Charles Edward Henry, was one of many entrepreneurs drawn to central Indiana by the discovery of natural gas.
-The fuel was so abundant that growing gas companies offered Henry free gas as an enticement to open the Opalescent Glass Works in Kokomo two years later.
+The property had its own gas well.
+The city of Kokomo gave Henry the property as an enticement to open the Opalescent Glass Works in Kokomo two years later.

-“We are America’s oldest art glass manufacturer, and one of only six in the United States,” says Cindy Locke, manager of the company’s gift shop, The Op Shop.
+“We are America’s oldest art glass manufacturer, and one of only four in the United States,” says Cindy Locke, manager of the company’s gift shop, The Op Shop.

-Kokomo Opalescent Glass, the only art glass factory that manufactures glass sheet by hand, uses time-honored techniques and recipes developed by its founders.
+Kokomo Opalescent Glass uses time-honored techniques and recipes developed by its founders.
 Kokomo glass offers unparalleled color, clarity, texture and workability – qualities that made Tiffany a loyal customer and continue to draw artisans from around the world.

 “Each sheet is its own unique piece of art,” says Locke, who likes to introduce visitors to her favorite color (No. 111) while leading the company’s award-winning tour.
 Featuring a four-color mix of red, lime green, cobalt blue and white, No. 111 “is bright and bold … it has a lot of life to it.”
 Other colors offer a softer, watercolor-like effect.